springone-tour-2020-cicd/katacoda-scenarios/2-kustomize/step1.md

 In the prerequisite scenario, you created two sets of ops files corresponding to two deployment environments, dev and prod, and you used `yq` to change the value of the metadata.namespace nodes for prod.

-Use the following command to confirm that the files are identical save for the name of the namespace.
+Use the following command to confirm that the files are identical except for the name of the namespace.

 ```
 cd go-sample-app/ops